Andy-yun-liang/KaggleTPSJan/README.md

 ![rsz_nordic_cross_flags_of_northern_europesvg](https://user-images.githubusercontent.com/73871814/155874153-0f2632bf-26ba-492a-a2ca-a4ee0b8db028.jpg)

 This is my first time participating in Kaggle's Tabular Playground Series, the link to the competition: https://www.kaggle.com/c/tabular-playground-series-jan-2022/overview.
 The purpose of this competition is to build a regression model that predicts the number of units sold for each of the different products avaliable.
+The metric used to evaluate the models is the SMAPE metric.

 # Table of Contents
 1. [Data Source](#background)